microsoft/STL/README.md

-# Microsoft's C++ Standard Library
+# Microsoft's C++ Standard Template Library

-This is the official repository for Microsoft's implementation of the C++ Standard Library (also known as the STL), which ships as part of the MSVC toolset and the Visual Studio IDE.
+This is the official repository for Microsoft's implementation of the C++ Standard Template Library (also known as the STL), which ships as part of the MSVC toolset and the Visual Studio IDE.

 * Our [Changelog][] tracks which updates to this repository appear in each VS release.